CogFormer: Learn All Your Models Once: Introduction

+Cognitive modeling is concerned with building probabilistic models that connect latent constructs $\rvtheta$ (e.g., processing speed) to observable responses $\rvy$ (e.g., reaction times).
+These models are typically \textit{generative}; that is, they define a recipe for generating synthetic data from parameters in the form of a conditional distribution $p(\rvy \mid \rvtheta)$.
+However, the generative mapping does not typically preserve all information about $\rvtheta$, so inference needs to represent uncertainty via the posterior $p(\rvtheta \mid \rvy)$.
+Since posteriors of cognitive models are rarely tractable, inference often relies on time-consuming iterative Monte Carlo methods \citep[e.g.,][]{stricklandRacingRemember2018, mileticParameterRecovery2017}, further underscoring the advantage of amortized SBI in its efficiency and flexibility.

-Cognitive models are, in many ways, ideal generators of synthetic data: they are easy to implement, fast to simulate (often in the millisecond range), and low-dimensional.
+In many ways, cognitive models are ideal generators of synthetic data: they are easy to implement, fast to simulate (often in the millisecond range), and low-dimensional.
 Yet they present unique challenges for SBI.
 In practice, inference rarely involves fitting only a single model.
 Instead, we fit multiple candidate models, run many iterative cycles of free vs.~fixed parameter configurations, regress parameters on covariates, and generally reconfigure the model as theory and data negotiate \citep{voss2019sequential, evans2019assessing, stevensonBayesianHierarchical2026}.
 This dynamic process can be packaged into principled \textit{Bayesian workflows} \citep{gelman2020bayesian, schad2021toward, li2024amortized}.

-For example, when modeling response times with Sequential Sampling Models \citep[SSM;][]{smith2025ssmBible}, a researcher might compare variants with a fixed decision threshold to ones with a collapsing threshold that decreases over time, repeatedly refitting the model while constraining or freeing parameters, or testing whether an experimental manipulation affects a single parameter (e.g., drift rate) or multiple components of the decision process \citep{von2022mental}.
-This creates a dilemma for SBI workflows, since changes in model configuration typically demand re-training the network, steadily eroding the very amortization benefits that made SBI attractive in the first place.
+For example, when modeling response times with Sequential Sampling Models \citep[SSM;][see also~\autoref{app:decision-models}]{smith2025ssmBible}, a researcher might compare variants with a fixed decision threshold to ones with a collapsing threshold that decreases over time, repeatedly refit the model while constraining or freeing parameters, or test whether an experimental manipulation affects a single parameter (e.g., drift rate) or multiple components of the decision process \citep{von2022mental}.
+This creates a dilemma for SBI workflows, since model changes typically demand re-training the network, steadily eroding the very amortization benefits that made SBI attractive to begin with.